Optimizing mypy.ini for Large Codebases: Performance & Precision Tuning

 Incremental Caching & SQLite Backend Tuning

 Enable persistent caching to bypass cold-start overhead.
 Set cache_dir to a volume that survives CI job restarts.
-For repositories exceeding 100k LOC, switch to the SQLite backend to avoid filesystem inode limits.
-This reduces disk I/O during concurrent worker execution.
+For repositories exceeding 100k LOC, consider the SQLite backend to reduce filesystem inode pressure during concurrent worker execution.

 [mypy]